Typhoon Noru: Philippines

 Communication outages were experienced in at least 6 areas in Calabarzon and the Ilocos Region.
 Nueva Ecija and Aurora were disconnected from the power grid, as determined by the National Grid Corporation of the Philippines.
 Quezon, Pampanga, and Tarlac also experienced partial outages.
 Numerous banks, including the government-controlled Land Bank of the Philippines, also closed affected Luzon branches on September 26.
 The Department of Education estimated damages to schools of up to ₱112,000,000 (US$).
 As of 30 September 2022, reports of the storm's damages by the NDRRMC value infrastructural damages at ₱304,245,310 (US$).
 Over 50,025 houses were partially destroyed and 6,891 totally destroyed.

 Prior to its impact, the Department of Agriculture (DA) estimated 1469037 ha hectares of rice, 75.83% of the national standing rice crops, and 281322 ha of corn, 52.73% of the national standing corn crops, to be affected by the storm.
 The NDRRMC reported agricultural damages up to ₱3,053,218,120.04 (US$), affecting 166630 ha hectares of land and losing worth 159867.35 MT of produce.
 In Polillo Island, where the storm made landfall as a PAGASA super typhoon, storm surges destroyed boats of fishermen and winds destroyed all banana trees in the area.

 Marikina raised its third and highest alarm and began forced evacuations as the Marikina River rose to 18 m ASL, reminiscent of Typhoon Ketsana (Ondoy), which struck exactly 13 years prior.
 All gates of the Manggahan Floodway were opened to divert excess water to Laguna de Bay.
 The local disaster agency of Marikina reported 5,024 people evacuated from flood-prone areas.
 Water levels in the Marikina River went back to normal by 14:30 PHT on September 26.
 Heavy rainfall in Valenzuela caused the evacuation of 793 people.
 Flooding was reported in 144 areas, most coming from the Central Luzon region.

-12 people have been killed and another five are missing following the storm.
+Twelve people were killed and another five went missing following the storm.
 Five rescuers were killed following a flash flood while conducting rescue operations in San Miguel, Bulacan.
-The NDRRMC reports a total of 1,072,282 people affected.
+The NDRRMC reported a total of 1,072,282 people affected.
 A total of 264,321 were evacuated, both before and during the typhoon's onslaught.